wadevenz/T2A2_API/README.md

 		"email": "dev1@email.com",
 		"is_admin": false
 	},
-	{
-		"id": 5,
-		"name": "Dev 2",
-		"email": "dev2@email.com",
-		"is_admin": false
-	}
 ]
 ```
+This has returned all users currently registered in the database.

 **HTTP Method** - DELETE

 Deletes a user.
-Must give valid JWT, therefore a user may only delete themselves.
+Must give valid JWT, therefore a user may only use this endpoint to delete themselves when logged in.

 **Route or Path** - http://localhost:8080/auth/users